 - Common to all versions of "Cinderella".
 Where the Perrault and Disney version have a Fairy Godmother, other versions include a magical tree, the bones of a fish, a talking bird — which always connect somehow to the spirit of the girl's departed mother.
 Some versions, such as in Mexico, have the actual Blessed Virgin Mary herself act as the Fairy Godmother.
 This entity is often very cruel to Cinderella's tormenters — in The Brothers Grimm, her friendly birds peck out the eyes of her sisters in retaliation.
 Ouch.

-- In The Bible, this role is fulfilled by God as he shows himself to Moses in a burning bush.
+- In the Book of Exodus, this role is fulfilled by God as he shows himself to Moses in a burning bush.

 - The alien godlike being "Old One" in Vernor Vinge 's A Fire Upon the Deep is even weirder: the final "messages" aren't conscious thoughts, just subconscious instructions describing how to stop Old One's murderer.

 - In L. Jagi Lamplighter's Prospero's Daughter trilogy, Miranda's Lady.

 - The aptly-named Mentor from the Lensman series provides all of the Lensmen with their lenses, and later provides additional empowerment to a select few.

 - Pandora serves as this for all the god-slayers in Campione!.
 She, her husband Epimetheus and his brother Prometheus were the ones that enacted the ritual that allows a mortal to steal a measure of god's power by killing them, but she's the one that appears to the Campione when they first gain those powers.
 Or at least to Godou.